Luca$

-"Luca$" is the seventeenth episode of the twenty-fifth season of the American animated television series The Simpsons and the 547th episode of the series.
+"Luca$" (pronounced "Luca-dollar") is the seventeenth episode of the twenty-fifth season of the American animated television series The Simpsons and the 547th episode of the series.
 It first aired on the Fox network in the United States on April 6, 2014.
 It was written by Carolyn Omine and directed by Chris Clements.

 In the episode, Marge thinks that Lisa is dating below her standards when she brings home a competitive eater-in-training named Lucas Bortner, so she enlists Homer to help Lisa explore other options.
 Meanwhile, Bart receives gifts from Snake Jailbird for helping him get out of a jam, but when a betrayal from Milhouse sends Snake back to prison, Bart hatches a plan to get him out.
+Zach Galifianakis guest starred as Lucas Bortner.
+The episode received mixed reviews.

 Plot

-The episode begins at a playground, where Homer has fallen asleep while stuck in the jungle gym's giant metal spiral.
-Marge drops Bart and Lisa off at school, who are hiding in the back seat, so they can preserve their reputations.
-Homer's story is shown in flashback form, and when he finishes, the jungle gym falls over into a puddle.
-Bart is later seen in Principal Skinner's office, giving an alibi on why he was tardy.
-Skinner decides to pursue corporal punishment, and while he's distracted with Groundskeeper Willie, Bart makes a run for it.
+After a drunken night, Homer has fallen asleep while stuck in the playground jungle gym's giant metal spiral.
+Marge hides Bart and Lisa in the back seat to preserve their reputations and drops them off at school, where Principal Skinner scolds Bart for his constant tardiness.
+Skinner decides to pursue corporal punishment, and while he is distracted with Groundskeeper Willie, Bart makes a run for it.
 Bart manages to escape Skinner, whose car accidentally reverses into the auto shop.
-Bart takes refuge in his treehouse, where he discovers that Snake Jailbird is hiding there.
-He reveals he is committing crimes to help his son Jeremy.
-Chief Wiggum arrives, thinking Snake is there, so Bart lies that Snake made it to the top of Mount Springfield.
-Back at school, Lisa sees a boy choking on pizza.
-She performs the Heimlich maneuver on him, reveals his name is Lucas Bortner, and he's a competitive eater.
-She doesn't think that competitive eating is for him, and suddenly gets a crush on him.
-She then thinks about changing him.
-Meanwhile, Snake, grateful for Bart's actions, steals a PlayStadium 4 and leaves it in Bart's room.
+Bart takes refuge in his treehouse, where he discovers that Snake Jailbird is hiding there while committing crimes to help his son Jeremy.
+Chief Wiggum arrives, looking for Snake, so Bart lies that Snake made it to the top of Mount Springfield.
+Grateful for Bart's actions, Snake secretly sends Bart stolen gifts including a PlayStadium 4, a tiger and a Knight's Armor, Sword and Shield.
+Milhouse becomes suspicious, and after Snake steals his myPad and gives it to Bart, Milhouse confronts Bart and demands that he tell him how he got all the free items.
+Bart reveals that Snake has been stealing and providing gifts for him, and Milhouse reveals Snake to the authorities, who vow to execute him in an electric chair.
+Bart arrives at the police station and explains Snake's story in the hope he might be pardoned.
+Wiggum rejects Bart's plea, but Snake escapes anyway.

-Milhouse suspects something, and finds out his items were stolen.
-Lucas arrives at the Simpsons' house, and for a short while, draws the attention of Homer after hearing "competitive eater".
-Lucas suggests a variety of foods to Lisa including Vienna sausage, blueberry pie, oatmeal, free-style baked beans, catfish and cow brain.
-Disgusted by the cow brain, Lisa picks the beans.
-Inside the house, Patty and Selma start insulting Lucas, and compares him to Homer.
-Marge is surprised her daughter likes Lucas.
-Meanwhile, Bart starts receiving more stolen items from Snake, including a Tiger and a Knight's Armor, Sword and Shield.
-Lisa suggests that Lucas eat ice cream, but he gets brain freeze from it.
-He instructs Lisa to kick him on the head.
-Marge, who is eavesdropping on it, believes Lisa is going to marry Lucas and ruin her future.